-Supplemental Figure 1: The dormancy phenotypes of ice1 and zou are repeatable and robust.
+Figure S1.
+The dormancy phenotypes of ice1 and zou are repeatable and robust.

-Supplemental Figure 2: The increased dormancy of ice1 or zou can be rescued by exogenous gibberellin (GA3) in a concentration dependent manner or by after-ripening.
+Figure S2.
+The increased dormancy of ice1 or zou can be rescued by exogenous gibberellin in a concentration dependent manner or by after-ripening.

-Supplemental Figure 3: ICE1-GFP is located in the nuclei of both stomata in true leaves and endosperm of developing seeds.
+Figure S3.
+ICE1-GFP is located in the nuclei of both stomata in true leaves and endosperm of developing seeds.

-Supplemental Figure 4: Chromatin immunoprecipitation (ChIP) using endosperm-enriched fractions of ice1-2 pICE1:ICE1-GFP shows no evidence for enrichment at putative ICE1 binding sites in the promoters of CYP707A2, CYP707A1, NCED6, or NCED9.
+Figure S4.
+Chromatin immunoprecipitation using endospermenriched fractions of ice1-2 pICE1:ICE1-GFP shows no evidence for enrichment at putative ICE1-binding sites in the promoters of CYP707A2, CYP707A1, NCED6 or NCED9.

-Supplemental File 1: putative ICE1 binding sites in the targets in Figure 5.
+File S1.
+Putative ICE1-binding sites in the targets in Figure 5.